 Treatment Costs for Moderate Scoliosis

 With a moderate case of scoliosis, scoliosis brace treatment is introduced as a treatment option.
-It must be recognized that the goal of scoliosis bracing is merely to stabilize a curve that is progressing.
-Back bracing does not offer any long-term benefit or hope of correction.
+It must be recognized that the goal of traditional scoliosis bracing is merely to stabilize a curve that is progressing, but traditional bracing does not offer any long-term benefit or hope of correction.

-The cost of a scoliosis brace varies widely depending upon the design but generally ranges from $5,000 to $10,000.
+The cost of a traditional scoliosis brace varies widely depending upon the design but generally ranges from $5,000 to $10,000.
 This does not include the cost of the doctor fitting the brace, x-rays taken in the brace or other associated fees—which, according to research, average around $10,836 annually.
 So a patient being orthopedically braced faces an initial investment of $5,000 or more, plus $10,000 each year they wear the scoliosis brace.
-If, at the end of the back bracing period, their curve has progressed 5 degrees, is this really a success?

 Scoliosis Traction Chair